-If you just landed on this website, looking for free music publishing administration software: Django Music Publisher
+If you just landed on this website, looking for free music publishing administration software, read Django Music Publisher first.

 Let me start by agreeing that there is no such thing as free lunch.
 Someone is paying for it.
 And they want something in return.
 I create free software an I do expect to be paid for it.
-Just not by everyone using it.
-And also by ones who will never use it at all.
+Just not directly and straight away.

 Open Source as Advertisement

-And DMP got a life of its own.
-So, I decoupled it from the CWR Developer Toolset and added full validation and CWR generation into the open-source code.
-And made a simple hosting solution for it.
-It never got profitable, but it did help land me a job in early 2019, unconnected to music rights, that fed my family for many months.
+I made a simple hosting solution for it.
+It never got profitable, but it did help land me a DevOps job in early 2019, unconnected to music rights, that fed my family for months.